How Much Does Bookkeeping Cost? Compare Models & Services

 Potential for Error

-Some bookkeeping services have more than one bookkeeper to double check to see that records are accurate.
-If you don’t have someone else who knows what they are doing and can double check your methods (like a qualified accountant), an error could slip past you.
+Some bookkeeping services have more than one bookkeeper to double-check to see that records are accurate.
+If you don’t have someone else who knows what they are doing and can double-check your methods (like a qualified accountant), an error could slip past you.
 This could lead to a fine or an audit.
 If your attention is split between different business operations, you’re more likely to miss a few important details.

-How Much Are Bookkeeping Services?
+How Much Does Bookkeeping Cost?

 In the U.S., salaries for bookkeepers vary depending on a number of factors.
 These include the scope of the work, size of the business, level of experience, skill, and education.
 The state in which the business is located can also affect how much you should expect to pay.
-If you live in places with notably higher costs of living like New York and Los Angeles, you can expect higher salaries, even if you hire online.
+If you live in places with notably higher costs of living, like New York and Los Angeles, you can expect higher salaries, even if you hire online.

 Salaried Bookkeepers